WHAT IS THE DIFFERENCE BETWEEN A MIDWIFE AND A DOULA?

 Many people believe that a birth center is safer and like a "mini hospital".
 This is simply not true.
-There is no technology or equipment in a birth center that we do not bring to your home.
+I work in both settings and there is no technology, equipment or difference in training.

-Can I just see the doctor for all my prenatals, then just have you come do my birth?
+Can I just see the doctor for all my prenatal care, then just have you come do my birth?

 The success and safety of midwifery care depends on comprehensive, holistic preventative care that you will not receive during brief doctor visits.
 Also, we must build a solid relationship of mutual trust in order to birth safely in the home environment.
 Clients who come late to care will not receive a discount because we must squeeze the same amount of preparation into a short period of time to get ready for the birth.
 There are no short cuts!

-But my house isn't very big.
+But my house isn't big.
 And I don't have a tub!

 Who will clean up the mess?

 Don't worry, we clean up the mess.
 We also offer an optional linen service.